José Leandro Montalvo Guenard

-José Leandro Montalvo Guenard (1885 – 1950) was a Puerto Rican physician, inventor, anthropologist and historian.
+José Leandro Montalvo Guenard (1885–1950) was a Puerto Rican physician, inventor, anthropologist and historian.
 He is known for his "Rectificaciones Históricas: El Descubrimiento de Boriquén", published by Editorial del Llano, in Ponce, Puerto Rico, in 1933.

 Early years and schooling

 Montalvo Guenard was born in Mayaguez, Puerto Rico.
-After graduating from high school, he attended the Deichmann Institute where he earned a Bachelor of Science in 1907, and then studied medicine at the University of Maryland graduating with a Medical Degree in 1911.
+After graduating from high school, he attended the Deichmann Institute where he earned a Bachelor of Science in 1907, and then studied medicine at the University of Maryland, Baltimore graduating with a Medical Degree in 1911.

 Professional life and inventor

 From 1911 to 1914, he was the Public Health officer for the municipality of Santa Isabel, Puerto Rico.
 From 1922 to 1933, he was Public Health Officer for the Municipality of Ponce.
 During 1934–35, he was a tisiologist at the now-defunct Ponce Hospital for Tuberculosis, and starting in 1935 he was Director of the Ponce Asylum for the Blind (Hospital de Ciegos).
 In 1939, Dr. Montalvo Guenard invented an instrument that allowed eye surgeons to securely hold and readily manipulate the eye lens in operations of cataracts.
 He was issued US Patent 2,224,575.